kammitama5/kammitama5.github.io/_posts/2018-3-6-Tuesday-March-6th.md

 - Around Fall, I plan to learn Liquid Haskell
 - I plan to continue in any way I can, either by making a compiler or an interpreter or something.
 - I'd also like to do some research..somewhere.
 There are a few possibilities.
 In any case, I seem to mostly get recruited for that sort of work.
+My qualifications don't seem to match up with who people think I am, so I get some really interesting work and then I can't get through the guard-keepers.
+But I will keep working on it, because it's really, really promising that I've been consistently recruited for some really interesting stuff!
-So I don't think it will be *too* much of a problem.
+  So I don't think it will be *too* much of a problem and I'll keep on the look-out for interesting research.
   I still have time to apply for some research stuff at labs in my area or JPL.
 We'll see.

 ## And, that's about it.